How to arrange a funeral or cremation service in Arkansas

-A cremation service costs between $695 and $895 in Arkansas.
+A direct cremation service costs between $695 and $895 in Arkansas.
 The price will vary depending on your location.
-The cost of a simple cremation in Little Rock is $695, but more rural areas can cost a little more.
+The cost of a simple cremation in Little Rock is $695, but in more rural areas can cost a little more.

 Direct cremation in Arkansas